tagohd/mono/Places/Some Maps.md

 	- $\therefore$ Bear Crusaders.
 	- I don't really remember anything else, but that's the definitely the most important part.

 (Hmmm...
 I see a slight problem here, actually.
-If the story doesn't take place on Earth, we're going to have to change [[Bering Strait Grigori|Bering Strait Grigori's]] name, given that there is no Bering Strait.
+If the story doesn't take place on Earth, we're going to have to change [[Grigori Karstov|Bering Strait Grigori's]] name, given that there is no Bering Strait.
 Also, he's still a bear, but I don't think he's Catholic.)

 Anyway, maps: